-Climate risk type mapped to traditional financial services industry risk classification
+Climate risk type mapped to traditional financial services industry risk classification <Not Applicable>

 An increasing number of the Company's lenders are factoring in ESG into lending criteria, such as through sustainability-linked loans, as well as factoring ESG into risk profile of companies.
-As such practices become increasingly commonplace, the Company may be expected to factor ESG metrics such as CO2 performance into financing contracts.
-For the Company specifically, we utilise liquidity facilities with various lenders, who are becoming increasingly aware of sustainability risks and building these risks into lending decisions.
-If we were to tie carbon performance to our existing credit facilities or new facilities in the future, improvements in our carbon emissions could trigger a partial cut in the overall interest rate payable.
+In 2020, Lundin Energy refinanced our \$5 billion credit facility, and our lenders expected ESG criteria to be tied to the loan.
+As a result, we tied two KPIs to the loan: our carbon intensity performance and renewable energy generation.
+Each KPI contributes to a potential change in the interest rate payable on the loan, depending on over- or under-performance on these two KPIs.
+Going forward we will continue to utilize liquidity facilities with various lenders, who are becoming increasingly aware of sustainability risks and building these risks into lending decisions.
+We thus face risks in accessing capital if we are unable to meet our carbon targets.
+As we currently tie our carbon performance to our existing credit facility, improvements in our carbon emissions will trigger a partial cut in the overall interest rate payable by a few basis points.
 Conversely, an increase in our carbon emissions (for example if we were not able to electrify our assets in the future) could trigger a change in the interest rate in the opposite direction, increasing our debt repayments and ultimately, access to capital.